All free museums and attractions to visit in California

 Santa Cruz, CA

-The Santa Cruz Surfing Museum is a museum which was established in May 1986 to document the history of surfing.
-With collections dating back to the earliest years of surfing on mainland United States , the museum houses a historical account of surfing in Santa Cruz, California .
+The Santa Cruz Surfing Museum, established in May 1986, is a significant institution that documents the history of surfing.
+It boasts collections that date back to the earliest years of surfing on the mainland United States.
+This provides a comprehensive historical account of surfing, particularly in Santa Cruz, California.

 History Center of San Luis Obispo